Menu

 1) Spectri Ltd. Sofia, Bulgaria e-mail: boris@spectri.bg 2) Spectri Ltd. Sofia, Bulgaria e-mail: a.ecov@spectri.bg

-about vibration test systems by Brüel & Kjær is presented
+Abstract: In the recent paper a comparative information about vibration test systems by Brüel & Kjær is presented

 Key-words: vibrations, systems, shaker